Will Medicare Cover My Plastic Surgery in Melbourne VIC?

-From 1 November 2021 three NEW medicare item numbers for the provision of surgical treatment by autologous fat grafting have been introduced as a result of ASPS and BreastSurg ANZ’s successful MSAC applications.
+From 1 November 2021 three NEW Medicare item numbers for the provision of surgical treatment by autologous fat grafting have been introduced.

 Autologous fat grafting, bilateral service (harvesting, preparation and injection of adipocytes) if: (a) the autologous fat grafting is for one or more of the following purposes: (i) the correction of defects arising from treatment and prevention of breast cancer in patients with contour defects, greater than or equal to 20% volume asymmetry, post-treatment pain or poor prosthetic coverage; (ii) the preparation of post-mastectomy thin or irradiated skin flaps in patients intending to have breast reconstruction; (iii) breast reconstruction in breast cancer patients; (iv) the correction of developmental disorders of the breast; and (b) photographic and/or diagnostic imaging evidence demonstrating the clinical need for this service is documented in the patient notes Up to a total of 4 services.